Dakshinde130/Dakshinde130/README.md

 <tr>
 <td width="65%">

 A **Java-based recipe discovery app** that takes what you have — ingredients, dietary preferences, or a craving — and returns recipes via live API calls.
-The focus was on writing genuinely **clean, extensible OOP code**: every component is modular, every method does one thing well.
+The focus: genuinely **clean, extensible OOP code**.
+Every component modular, every method doing one thing well.

 **The engineering:**

 - Java with clean OOP architecture
 - Live recipe API integration
 - Modular design — easy to extend or repurpose